Painting on my 10 x 17 feet painting The Wedding Feast

 but when I stepped outside the condo they were not there.

-People have called my art prophetic, and most of my paintings would fit in that category.
+People have called my art prophetic.
 People call a painting prophetic if it has to do with the time we are living in and what God thinks needs to be addressed.
 (Maybe you know that is something similar to what prophets in the Bible did, with proclaiming what God had said to them.
 My paintings don’t do it in words, but in pictures).
 Love to use this as a gift of worship.
 Besides that, I thoroughly enjoy giving painting workshops and to paint in front of an audience what I think God has in mind for that time and for that group of people.